 When you run your guitar signal through lengths of cables and pedals, your tone may not always come out sounding the way you had hoped.
 This is because every cable and pedal can slightly distort the frequencies that are fed into them from your guitar, so once your signal reaches your amplifier’s input, it sounds like a weak mess.
 This atrocity is often referred to as “Tone Suck”, since losing these frequencies literally sucks the tone from your guitar signal.

 This is where a buffer pedal comes in handy!
 A buffer pedal helps bring the life back into your guitar signal.
 A buffer pedal is an active circuit that restores the high & mid frequencies that are often lost while your signal traverses through cables and true-bypass effect pedals.
-Ultimately, if you are experiencing issues with your guitar tone sounding dead, or just not up-to-par with what you had hoped, it may be worthwhile to invest in a buffer pedal when setting up a pedalboard.
+Ultimately, if you are experiencing issues with your guitar tone sounding dead, or just not up-to-par with what you had hoped, it may be worthwhile to invest in a buffer pedal when learning how to set up a pedal board.

 The Zombie Buffer from Haunted Labs